goadesign/clue/instrument/README.md

 ## HTTP Metrics

-The `HTTP` function creates the following metrics:
+The `HTTP` function creates the following metrics on the given `meter`:

 * `http.request.count`: Counter of requests.
 * `http.4xxresponse.count`: Counter of 4xx responses.